Experimentally Motivated Order of Length Scales Affect Shot Noise: Introduction

 In recent times, there have been immense development in QPC and sample standardizations and we have learned that we must treat the equilibration scenario more carefully.
 What we have learned is that there are \emph{two different} internal length scales involved here, namely the electro-chemical potential or charge equilibration length ($l^\text{ch}_\text{eq}$) and the thermal equilibration length ($l^\text{th}_\text{eq}$).
-Recent experiments have demonstrated that they are not the same order of magnitude \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022}.
-There are two geometric length scales in a QPC geometry (c.f.\ \cref{Cartoon}) : (1) length of the arms ($L_\text{A}$) and (2) size of the QPC ($L_\text{Q}$).
-We know that $L_\text{A}\gg L_\text{Q}$ and from the experiments \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022} we have $l^\text{ch}_\text{eq} \ll l^\text{th}_\text{eq}$.
+Latest experiments have demonstrated that they are not of the same order of magnitude \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022, Srivastav2022}.
+There are two geometric length scales in a QPC geometry (c.f.\ \cref{Cartoon}): (1) length of the arms ($L_\text{A}$) and (2) size of the QPC ($L_\text{Q}$).
+We know that $L_\text{A}\gg L_\text{Q}$ and from the experiments \cite{PhysRevLett.126.216803, Melcer2022, Kumar2022, Srivastav2022} we have $l^\text{ch}_\text{eq} \ll l^\text{th}_\text{eq}$.
 To have a transimission plateau we must have $l^\text{ch}_\text{eq} \ll (L_\text{A}, L_\text{Q})$ leading to the full charge equilibration in every segment of the QPC geometry.
 However, the degree of thermal equilibration can be in a distinct regime in different segments.
 Thus, the interplay among the order of magnitudes of $l^\text{th}_\text{eq},\ L_\text{A},\ L_\text{Q}$ leads to distinct inequalities giving rise to a zoo of scenarios.
-We study the effect of these inequalities in the electrical shot noise (defined below).
+We study the effect of these inequalities in the electrical shot noise (defined below).\SM{ We point out that the present work goes significantly beyond our earlier works \cite{SM5by2,SMLong,SMshort} as follows.
+Ref.\ \onlinecite{SM5by2} deals with a device based on interfacing different quantum Hall filling---thereby the electrical conductance plateaus are defined by the gated regions, whereas in our present work we study a QPC geometry where an electrical conductance plateau originates from the edge structure of the corresponding bulk filling.
+We considered only full and partial thermal equilibrations in Ref.\ \onlinecite{SM5by2}, eliminating any effect of edge reconstruction, whereas in our present work we considered no, hybrid ($L_\text{Q} \ll l^\text{th}_\text{eq} \ll L_\text{A}$), and full thermal equilibrations and thereby the effect of edge reconstruction is present.
+Notably, the hybrid thermal equilibration scenario is not possible in Ref.\ \onlinecite{SM5by2} since we considered an interface-based device there.
+We considered the $5/2$ bulk filling in Ref.\ \onlinecite{SM5by2}, which is a particle-hole symmetric state and here, we have studied the states having no particle-hole symmetry.
+In Refs.\ \onlinecite{SMLong,SMshort}, we considered only $2/3$ quantum Hall bulk filling, whereas in our present work we go beyond that and study other Abelian bulk filling factors. }

 We refer to \cref{Cartoon} for a schematic picture of the QPC geometry and the corresponding transport and shot noise measurements.
 We have $I_1$ and $I_2$ as the currents which enter the drains $D_1$ and $D_2$, respectively.
 We define the dc current-current auto-correlations as $\delta^2 I_1$ in $D_1$, $\delta^2 I_2$ in $D_2$, and the cross-correlation as $\delta^2 I_c$ \cite{averagedef} where